rust-lang/rust/src/doc/reference.md

 - `no_start` - disable linking to the `native` crate, which specifies the "start" language item.
 - `no_std` - disable linking to the `std` crate.
-- `plugin` — load a list of named crates as compiler plugins, e.g.
+- `plugin` - load a list of named crates as compiler plugins, e.g.
              `#![plugin(foo, bar)]`.
 Optional arguments for each plugin, i.e. `#![plugin(foo(... args ...))]`, are provided to the plugin's registrar function.
 The `plugin` feature gate is required to use this attribute.
+- `recursion_limit` - Sets the maximum depth for potentially
+                      infinitely-recursive compile-time operations like
+                      auto-dereference or macro expansion.
+The default is `#![recursion_limit="64"]`.

 ### Module-only attributes